nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

+   1. Test case: `delete 1,2,3`<br>
+      Expected: First, second and third contacts are deleted from the list if there are at least three contacts in the list.
+Success shown in status message.

+   1. Test case: `delete Amy`<br>
+      Expected: Amy is deleted from the list if there is only one contact named Amy.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.